muness/muness.github.io/_posts/2023-06-07-llm-prompt-types.md

 #### 8. Interactive Prompts

-- **Type:** Open-ended
 - **When it might be most useful:** When you want to engage in a conversation or dialogue.
+- **LLM suitability**: 3/5.
+LLMs can engage in a conversation or dialogue, responding to interactive prompts.
+However, maintaining a coherent and contextually accurate conversation over a long series of interactions can be challenging.
 - **Examples:**
-  - "How was your day?"
+  - "How could we improve the virality of this post?"
-  - "What are your thoughts on the latest episode of 'Game of Thrones'?"
+  - "What are your thoughts on the book 'It'?"
 - **Tradeoffs:** Can encourage interaction and engagement, but requires the ability to understand and respond to a variety of inputs.
 - **Similar prompts:** Contextual Prompts
 - **Context or facts that would be useful to include:** The topic of conversation or the previous interactions that the prompt is referring to.